Minimising impact

 To minimise impact on heritage landmarks and items across the Greater Parramatta region, the Parramatta Light Rail project:

-- has been designed to use existing road and rail corridors
+- was designed to use existing road and rail corridors

-- has measures in place to ensure that any found items are handled with care
+- put in place measures to ensure that any found items were handled with care

-- repurposes and pays respect to historical finds.
+- repurposed and paid respect to historical finds.

-Transport is working with NSW Government departments and agencies including:
+Transport worked with NSW Government departments and agencies, including:

 - Heritage NSW and NSW Health